ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

          SFC_CLIMO_INPUT_DIR=${SFC_CLIMO_INPUT_DIR:-"/work/noaa/global/glopara/fix/fix_sfc_climo"}
          FIXLAM_NCO_BASEDIR=${FIXLAM_NCO_BASEDIR:-"/needs/to/be/specified"}

    #.
-Exit the system-specific file and open the ``singularity.sh`` file.
+Exit the system-specific file and open ``singularity.sh``.
    #.
-Comment out or delete the corresponding chunk of text in the ``singularity.sh`` file, and paste the correct paths from the system-specific file in its place.
+Comment out or delete the corresponding chunk of text in ``singularity.sh``, and paste the correct paths from the system-specific file in its place.
 For example, on Orion, delete the text below, and replace it with the Orion-specific text copied in the previous step.

       .. code-block:: console